LearnPress/learnpress/readme.txt

 ###Premium add-ons for LearnPress WordPress LMS Plugin###

 - [Assignments add-on for LearnPress](https://thimpress.com/product/assignments-add-on-for-learnpress/) - Allow instructors to give assignments, homework for students and they can grade the students' work later on.
 The Assignments add-on is a great supplement to LearnPress and will make your courses more interactive.
-- [myCRED add-on for LearnPress](http://thimpress.com/product/mycred-add-on-for-learnpress/) - add myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
+- [myCRED add-on for LearnPress](https://thimpress.com/product/mycred-add-on-for-learnpress/) - add myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
-- [Certificates add-on for LearnPress](http://thimpress.com/product/certificates-add-on-for-learnpress/) -  add drag & drop certificates builder as well as select designed certificate for each LMS course, your students will get particular certificates when they finished their courses.
+- [Certificates add-on for LearnPress](https://thimpress.com/product/certificates-add-on-for-learnpress/) -  add drag & drop certificates builder as well as select designed certificate for each LMS course, your students will get particular certificates when they finished their courses.
-- [Co-instructors add-on for LearnPress](http://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
+- [Co-instructors add-on for LearnPress](https://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
-- [Collections add-on for LearnPress](http://thimpress.com/product/collections-add-on-for-learnpress/) – create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
+- [Collections add-on for LearnPress](https://thimpress.com/product/collections-add-on-for-learnpress/) – create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
-- [Stripe Payment method for LearnPress](http://thimpress.com/product/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
+- [Stripe Payment method for LearnPress](https://thimpress.com/product/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
 - [2Checkout add-on for LearnPress](https://thimpress.com/product/2checkout-add-learnpress/) - make LearnPress plugin ready to use 2Checkout payment gateway to pay for courses.
 - [Authorize.Net add-ons for LearnPress](https://thimpress.com/product/authorize-net-add-ons-learnpress/) - Authorize.Net payment method for LearnPress WordPress LMS Plugin.
-- [WooCommerce add-on for LearnPress](http://thimpress.com/product/woocommerce-add-on-for-learnpress/) - use WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.
+- [WooCommerce add-on for LearnPress](https://thimpress.com/product/woocommerce-add-on-for-learnpress/) - use WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.
-- [Content Drip add-on for LearnPress](http://thimpress.com/product/content-drip-add-on-for-learnpress/) - restrict the access of students to each lesson by progress, or time.
+- [Content Drip add-on for LearnPress](https://thimpress.com/product/content-drip-add-on-for-learnpress/) - restrict the access of students to each lesson by progress, or time.
-- [Sorting Choices question type for LearnPress](http://thimpress.com/product/sorting-choice-add-on-for-learnpress/) - another interactive question type for LearnPress.
+- [Sorting Choices question type for LearnPress](https://thimpress.com/product/sorting-choice-add-on-for-learnpress/) - another interactive question type for LearnPress.
 - [Commission add-on for LearnPress](https://thimpress.com/product/commission-add-on-for-learnpress/) - provide a Commission Management system for LearnPress.
 - [Gradebook add-on for LearnPress](https://thimpress.com/product/gradebook-add-on-for-learnpress/) - view your class result, export these result to csv and post to frontend.
 - [Random Quiz add-on for LearnPress](https://thimpress.com/product/random-quiz-add-on-for-learnpress/) - allow you to create a random questions quiz.
 Each student will get different quiz within a same course.
 - [Paid Membership Pro add-on for LearnPress](https://thimpress.com/product/paid-membership-pro-add-learnpress/) - integrate Paid Membership Pro into LearnPress, bring membership feature to your powerful WordPress based LMS system.
 - [Announcement add-on for LearnPress](https://thimpress.com/product/announcement-add-on-for-learnpress/) - Announcement is a great way to promote your courses and update new features + contents of your courses, email notification included.
+- [Frontend Editor add-on for LearnPress](https://thimpress.com/product/frontend-editor-add-on-for-learnpress/) - Frontend Editor add-on for LearnPress enable your courses to be edited from the frontend.
+Your instructors doesn't need to go to the WP Dashboard to create and edit courses anymore with Frontend Editor add-on.

 ###LearnPress has been translated into the following languages###